 Florence Nightingale wrote in her Environmental Theory that to falsely cheer the sick by making light of their illness and its danger is not helpful.
-She encouraged the nurse to heed what is being said by visitors, believing that sick persons should hear the good news that would assist them in becoming healthier.
+She encouraged the nurse to heed what is being said by visitors, believing that sick persons should hear the good news that would help them become healthier.

-Nightingale supported the importance of looking beyond the individual to the social environment in which he or she lived.
+Nightingale supported the importance of looking beyond the individual to the social environment in which they lived.

 In Florence Nightingale’s Environmental Theory, she identified five (5) environmental factors: fresh air, pure water, efficient drainage, cleanliness or sanitation, and light or direct sunlight.

 - Pure fresh air – “to keep the air he breathes as pure as the external air without chilling him.”

 - Pure water – “well water of a very impure kind is used for domestic purposes.
 And when the epidemic disease shows itself, persons using such water are almost sure to suffer.”

 - Effective drainage – “all the while the sewer may be nothing but a laboratory from which epidemic disease and ill health are being installed into the house.”